Zestylogic/FMark/FMark/README.md

 # Project Contribution

 The preprocessor and lexer are part of FMark, which a markdown parser in F#.
-This su project contains the lexer and the preprocessor for the markdown parser.
+This sub project contains the lexer and the preprocessor for the markdown parser.
 The preprocessor is a completely separate parser which preprocesses the markdown before passing it to the lexer and finally the parser.